sacmehta/ESPNet/test/README.md

 # ESPNet: Towards Fast and Efficient Semantic Segmentation on the Embedded Devices

+This folder contains the python scripts for running our pretrained models on the Cityscape dataset.

 ## Getting Started
 We provide the pretrained weights for ESPNet and ESPNet-C. Recall that ESPNet is the same as ESPNet-C, but with light weight decoder.